transcriptionpro/wuc-new/_posts/2014-10-25-first-bitcoin-felon.md

 </p><p>

 <strong>Charlie Shrem:</strong>  We need to get people a better solution.
 It’s what going to happen.
 People know that there's a viable, better solution out there.
 Which there is but it's not mature enough yet.
-And people start to question and people don’t want to use those old bands anymore.
+And people start to question and people don’t want to use those old bands any more.

 </p><p>